Best Septic-Safe Toilet Paper in 2026

 Flushable Wipes

 "Flushable" is a marketing term, not a septic guarantee.
 These wipes do not break down like toilet paper.
-They're the single worst thing you can flush into a septic system (besides actual non-flushable items).
-They tangle, they clog, and they cause pump failures.
+They're the single worst thing you can flush into a septic system besides actual non-flushable items.
+They tangle, clog, and cause pump failures.
 Don't use them with septic.
-Period.

 Colored or Scented Toilet Paper